nobuaki-mzmt/worker_tandem/README.md

 This study investigates the broadness of tandem running behavior in a termite _Reticulitermes amamianus_.
 During mating season, mating pairs perform tandem running while looking for a nest site, by males following females.
 We investigated whether males follow similar to females but non-mating individuals (workers and soldiers).
 Behavioral observations include posture tracking of laboratory recordings of behavioral interactions.
 This repository includes the Python/R scripts.

 ## Table of Contents
 This repository includes R and Python code for data analysis.
-Data will be available elsewhere.
+Data is available at Zenodo: 10.5281/zenodo.20820371.

 * [README](./README.md)
 * [code](./code)